openshift-cs/rosaworkshop/AMRO/6-storage.md

 #### 2. Create a file to store
 In the OSToy app click on *Persistent Storage* in the left menu.
 In the "Filename" area enter a filename for the file you will create (ie: "test-pv.txt").
 Please use a *".txt"* extension so that the file will be visible in the browser.

-Underneath that, in the "File Contents" box, enter text to be stored in the file. (ie: "OpenShift is the greatest thing since sliced bread!" or "test" :) ).
+Underneath that, in the "File Contents" box, enter text to be stored in the file. (e.g.: "OpenShift is the greatest thing since sliced bread!" or "test" :) ).
 Then click "Create file".

 ![Create File](images/6-ostoy-createfile.png)